llegomark/randommusings/src/content/blog/over-rainbow-laughter-love-life-antipolo.md

     def run(self):
         """
-        Run simulation for all individuals.
+        Run the simulation for all individuals.
         """
         for individual in self.individuals:
             individual.resist_conformity()